kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 This keeps the guide useful for context construction.
 An agent can combine the guide's sequence with the reference's exact values.

-## Examples Should Be Canonical, Not Exhaustive
+## Examples Should Be Canonical, Not Exhaustive { #examples-canonical-not-exhaustive }

 An examples repository does not need one service for every permutation.
 It needs examples that demonstrate canonical patterns cleanly.